-Siri Carpenter (Co-founder and editor-in-chief) is an award-winning freelance science journalist and former features editor at Discover magazine.
-Her work has appeared in The New York Times, The Los Angeles Times, Science, Science Careers, Scientific American Mind, Science News, and many other publications.
-She is also vice president of the National Association of Science Writers.
+Siri Carpenter (Co-founder and editor-in-chief) is an award-winning freelance science journalist, contract editor for bioGraphic and for Science News for Students, and former features editor at Discover magazine.
+Her work has appeared in The New York Times, The Washington Post, The Los Angeles Times, Science, Scientific American, Scientific American Mind, Science News, and many other publications.
+She is vice president of the National Association of Science Writers.
 She lives in Madison, Wisconsin.

 Jeanne Erdmann (Co-founder and editor-at-large) is an award-winning health and science writer based in Wentzville, Missouri.
 Her work has appeared in Discover, Women’s Health, Aeon, Slate, The Washington Post, Nature Medicine, and Nature, among other publications.
 She is on the board of the Association of Health Care Journalists.
 She lives in Wentzville, Missouri.